sevora/sevora/README.md

 <h3>STMVIZ 💍</h3>
 <div>Stable-Marriage Algorithm Visualizer written for AlgoExpert SWE Project Contest of Summer-Fall 2020.
 Try it out <a href="https://stmviz.herokuapp.com/">here</a>.
 You can also watch the 1-min trailer on <a href="https://youtu.be/yxNn02h3MzI">YouTube</a>.</div>

+<h3>Gamebreaker 🎮</h3>
+<div>A collection of interactive pages and scripts with algorithms to solve different classic games.
+It's a great way to learn more about mathematics, game theory, and other computer science concepts.
+Check it out <a href="https://sevora.github.io/gamebreaker">here</a>.</div>

 <h3>Paramour ❤️</h3>
 <div>A matchmaking website that utilizes QR codes to store user-data.
 Try it out <a href="https://paramour.herokuapp.com/">here</a>.</div>